Barclays contactless debit cards

 How secure is it?

-Contactless transactions are also covered by the same fraud protection as your Chip and PIN transactions.
+Contactless transactions are also covered by the same fraud protection as your Chip and PIN transactions, provided you don’t reveal your card details to anyone else.

 If you think you may have experienced fraudulent use of your debit card, call our helpdesk on 08457 555 555 1 – it's open every day from 7am to 11pm.

-If your card is lost or stolen call us as soon as possible on our 24-hour emergency cards hotline 08700 104503 1 or visit a branch.
+If your card is lost or stolen, call us as soon as possible on our 24-hour emergency cards hotline 08700 104503 1, visit a branch or let us know through the Barclays Mobile Banking app.

 Why is Barclays making its debit cards Contactless?